VerPlaPoS

 Short description

-The respective offer at the PoS is very important for consumers' purchasing decisions.
-For this reason, the assortment of practical partners in the food and textile commerce as well as the disposal routes of plastic waste produced in shops are being investigated.
-This provides a business level overview of the respective volume of plastic.
-The selected shops are examples of different types of food retailing and textile merchandise management.
+The respective offer at the PoS was very important for consumers' purchasing decisions.
+For this reason, the assortment of practical partners in the food and textile commerce as well as the disposal routes of plastic waste produced in shops were being investigated.
+This provided a business level overview of the respective volume of plastic.
+The selected shops were examples of different types of food retailing and textile merchandise management.

 WP 4 Plastics along the value chain